What Is Reverse Osmosis?

 It pushes the unfiltered water through the semi-permeable membrane to separate the impurities from the clean water.
 Any undissolved solids will be removed via that process.

-The impurities that were separated from the clean water will eventually be treated as waste and drained from the system.
+The impurities separated from the clean water will eventually be treated as waste and drained from the system.
 They will not be in contact with the clean water.

 What Does Reverse Osmosis Remove?

-All kinds of contaminants are usually floating around in the water that flows into our homes.
-Those contaminants are the main reasons why drinking unfiltered tap water can be risky.
+All kinds of contaminants usually float around in the water that flows into our homes.
+Those contaminants are why drinking unfiltered tap water can be risky.

 Here are some of the most notable contaminants removed by reverse osmosis filtration systems: